"How do I involve my child in challenging mathematics? He gets good marks in school tests but I think he is smarter than school curriculum."

 Fifth grade is the first time a student is exposed to algebra and geometry simultaneously (in most schools).
-Note that the arithmetic of exact computation (example: what is the exact value of 31 + 57?) is fundamentally different from arithmetic of approximation or geometric reasoning.
+Note that the arithmetic of exact computation (example: what is the exact value of 31 + 57?) is fundamentally different from the arithmetic of approximation or geometric reasoning.
 They are processed by different parts of the brain (that is neurologically they are distinct).

 An alternative practice is to expose the student to "approximation" (example: is the sum of 31+243 larger than 300?)

 Dyscalculia is a mental state (like dyslexia) where the child has difficulty in processing numbers especially to associate symbols with magnitude.
-For example most of us when look at the symbols 5 and 500, associate distinct spatial magnitudes to each of them (5 is small, 500 is large).
+For example, most of us when looking at the symbols 5 and 500, associate distinct spatial magnitudes to each of them (5 is small, 500 is large).
 If your son finds it difficult to do so, he or she may perform terribly in school arithmetic test.

-Please note that it might be counter productive to force him to learn tables and do well in those tests (in fact learning tables is a bad thing to do under any circumstance).
+Please note that it might be counterproductive to force him to learn tables and do well in those tests (in fact learning tables is a bad thing to do under any circumstance).
 It may drive him away from mathematical science altogether.
 If he has dyscalculia he may do well in visualization (say geometry) instead of exact arithmetic.
 Some branches of mathematics are free of 'magnitude' in a sense (some forms of geometry are examples).
 Let your son try those things if he fairs badly in computational mathematics.

-Though math olympiads can be an excellent exposure to non standard problems, not all mathematicians favor them.
+Though math olympiads can be an excellent exposure to nonstandard problems, not all mathematicians favor them.

 "Many of the winners in mathematical Olympiads that I know have, unfortunately, not been very successful as mathematicians when they grew up unless they continued to study like hell.... there are people who, though slow-witted at Olympiads, are good at solving problems that may take years to solve, and at inventing new theorems or even new theories." - Dimitry Leites

-So it is prudent to use competitions and olympiads as motivators and focus on "learning the subject for it’s sake".
+So it is prudent to use competitions and olympiads as motivators and focus on "learning the subject for its sake".

-Computation techniques like Abacus or Vedic mathematics are not only useless from a mathematician's point of view, they may have negative pact on a child's brain.
+Computation techniques like Abacus or Vedic mathematics are not only useless from a mathematician's point of view, they may have a negative pact on a child's brain.
 Mathematics has very little to do with computation.
 Most of mathematics is pure logical reasoning.
 Do not waste your child's time and mental ability for the sake of some swift multiplication.

 Some argue that apart from computation these techniques have another purpose- improving concentration and focus.
 Whether or not these claims are true, it is better to use other methods (like meditation, team sports, chess) for improving concentration and focus.

 Students in 13 to 18 year age group from all around the world may participate in this contest.
-A fifth grader may begin preparing for it at home using the lab.
+A fifth-grader may begin preparing for it at home using the lab.
 Intel science fair is another similar contest.
 These links are useful:

 These two contests are available for American students but the problems presented here are useful for all students of 5th and 6th grade.